 Drain and rinse soaked cashews.
 Place in a vitamix or high powered blender along with 1/2 cup of water and the 1 cup of roasted corn kernels.
 Blend until smooth and set aside.

-In a large pot sauté the yellow onion in 2 tbsp of grapeseed oil over medium heat for 2-3 min. stirring frequently with a wooden spoon until soft.
+In a large pot sauté the yellow onion in 2 tbsp of vegetable oil over medium heat for 2 to 3 minutes stirring frequently with a wooden spoon until soft.
 Stir in minced garlic and cook for another minute.
-Then toss in celery and carrots and sauté for another 5-6 min. until everything is soft and has started to release moisture.
+Then toss in celery and carrots and sauté for another 5 to 6 minutes until everything is soft and has started to release moisture.

-Add in the thyme, smoked paprika, and chilli powder combining with the carrot and celery mixture.
-Sauté for another 1-2 min. while the herbs and spices become fragrant.
-Add in sea salt and pepper plus 2 cups of vegetable stock and stir to combine.
-Simmer this mixture for 8 min.
+Add in the thyme, smoked paprika, and chili powder and sauté for another 1 to 2 minutes while the herbs and spices become fragrant.
+Add in sea salt and ground pepper plus 2 cups of vegetable stock and stir to combine.
+Simmer this mixture for 8 minutes.

-Then add in all the cashew cream you blended earlier, 2 more cups of vegetable stock and 1 1/2 cups of roasted corn kernels.
-Simmer on medium for 7-8 min. until a light bubbling occurs.
-Then fold in 4 cups of spinach leaves and simmer on low for another 20 min. to allow the flavours to combine.
+Then add in all the cashew cream you blended earlier, 2 more cups of vegetable stock and the remaining 1 1/2 cups of roasted corn kernels.
+Simmer on medium for 7 to 8 minutes until a light bubbling occurs.
+Then fold in 4 cups of spinach leaves and simmer on low for another 20 minutes to allow the flavours to combine.